shenzhenlu/Plagiarism-Detector/README.md

 * Define features for comparing the similarity of an answer text and a source text, and extract similarity features
 * Select "good" features, by analyzing the correlations between different features
 * Create train/test `.csv` files that hold the relevant features and class labels for train/test data points
+* Upload train/test feature data to S3
+* Define a binary classification model and a training script
+* Train the model and deploy it using SageMaker.
+* Evaluate the deployed classifier.